-Soil pH should be above 5.5 to grow legumes successfully.
-If not, amendments like lime need to be applied.
+A soil pH should be above 5.5 to grow legumes successfully.
+If not - apply amendments (like a lime-based product.)
 Remember that lime will take up to four months to shift pH values.
-Some legumes are more acid tolerant than others including Sunn Hemp, so plant and seed selection is important.

 2. Pre-form mounds?

 This keeps legumes from waterlogging during the wet season.
 Legumes are prone to Phytophthora, Pythium and other bacterial and fungal diseases.
 By pre-mounding, you can reduce your risk to these diseases and ensure the survival of legumes over the wet season.